CrowSt/BatchDeobfuscator/README.md

 `with_save` - whether the script should write the result to a file.
 Result will be at the same folder named "patch_to_file.bat.deob"
 `save_sets` - whether the script should write `set "key=val"` to the deobfuscated file

+## TODO
+I don't want to work on this repo unnecessarily, so you can open an issue or write me via Telegram or Discord (@CrowTheBest) to ask a feature.

+Here are that script can't work with now:<br>
+- one-line expressions with "&"
+- `setlocal Enable/DisableExtensions` because I don't know what it does
+- some expressions with "~" (working on it)
+- every single (or yours) system variables.
+Is it necessary?
+Couse I don't think so.
+You should add them yourself in the list
+- something else?

 ## FoliaDupe.bat
 It's a FAKE DUPE.
 Malware?
 Maybe.